bbfox0703/AchievoLab/README.md

    ```bash
    dotnet run --project AnSAM.csproj -p:EnableWindowsTargeting=true
    ```

-## Program list
-1. ./AnASM/AnASM.exe: primary GUI interface.
-2. ./RunGame/RunGame.exe: called by AnASM.exe when double click on a game title image.
-3. ./MyOwnGames/MyOwnGames.exe: This tool is designed to get your Steam account owned game data by Steam Web API.

-## To use MyOwnGames
-1. Need a Steam API key.
-(Apply API key here)[https://steamcommunity.com/dev/apikey].
-Please note API key is very important to your Steam account.
-Don't share it to anyone.
-2. Need your SteamID64 number: Several ways to get this.
-If you did not customize your Steam personal page URL end with ...profiles/7656119xxxxxxxx.
-Where 7656119xxxxxxxx is your SteamID64 number.
-Or you can get it from SteamDB after link logon info with Steam.
-This tool save your game list data and will be used for main program AnSAM.

 ## Tests
 Unit tests cover some core services of AnSAM itself, such as icon caching.
 Run them with: